akdasUAF/ArcticOutlook/scraper_instructions.md

 | ---------- | -------------------------------- |
 | Parameter  | The user given name of the table |
 ###### Example
-Say that there is a table with the following contents:
+Say that there is a table with the following contents.
+Note that our scraper is currently looking at this table (if it is not, you will need to skip to it first):
 ```html
 <table id = "table-test">
 	<tr>